turbot/steampipe-plugin-azure/docs/tables/azure_application_gateway.md

+---
+title: "Steampipe Table: azure_application_gateway - Query Azure Network Application Gateways using SQL"
+description: "Allows users to query Azure Network Application Gateways"
+---

-# Table: azure_application_gateway
+# Table: azure_application_gateway - Query Azure Network Application Gateways using SQL

-Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
-Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.
-Application Gateway can make routing decisions based on additional attributes of an HTTP request, for example URI path or host headers.
+An Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
+It operates at the application layer (Layer 7) of the Open Systems Interconnection (OSI) model.
+This service provides routing capabilities and can make routing decisions based on additional attributes of an HTTP request, for instance, URI path or host headers.

+## Table Usage Guide

+The 'azure_application_gateway' table provides insights into Application Gateways within Azure Network.
+As a Network Engineer, explore Application Gateway-specific details through this table, including backend configurations, SSL policy, and associated metadata.
+Utilize it to uncover information about Application Gateways, such as their SKU, operational state, and the verification of SSL policies.
+The schema presents a range of attributes of the Application Gateway for your analysis, like the gateway's ID, name, type, region, and associated tags.

 ## Examples

 ### Basic info
+Explore which application gateways in your Azure environment are currently being provisioned and where they are located.
+This is beneficial for keeping track of your network resources and their geographical distribution.

 ```sql
 select